Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Incorporate any applicable software, language or proficiency
+- Incorporate any applicable software, language or skills

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or internships
+- Write down any relevant experience that you’ve gained by volunteering or interning

 References: